 If I count correctly, there were nine different Elikon models.
 Elikon 4 was made in 1988 and is very similar to Elikon 3.
-Elikon 4 is mechanical camera, but you are not able to control all the settings.
+Elikon 4 is a mechanical camera, but you are not able to control all the settings.
 The shutter of Elikon 4 is fixed at 1/125s and if you load this baby with 100 iso film, I say this combination is perfect for “rule 16”.
 Why?
-Because this camera’s aperture range is f4-f16.
-But still if you don’t know what “rule 16” is – that’s not a problem, the aperture setting ring is decorated with those cute weather symbols like on Smena, Agat and some other cameras.
+Because this camera's aperture range is f4-f16.
+But still, if you don’t know what “rule 16” is – that’s not a problem, the aperture setting ring is decorated with those cute weather symbols like on Smena, Agat and some other cameras.

-More great things about this camera: frame counter, a film reminder holder (a place where you can put a piece of paper film box with information about film), build-in flash and the last and the best black corners in the pictures :) just have a look at this gallery.
+More great things about this camera: frame counter, a film reminder holder (a place where you can put a piece of paper film box with information about the film), built-in flash and the last and the best black corners in the pictures :) just have a look at this gallery.
 Sweet is in it?